fulmsch/ZI28/emulator/README.md

 ## Building

-Make sure you have gtk3, glade, and libz80 installed.
+Make sure you have gtk3 and glade installed.
 Then simple type `make` to build the emulator.
 The target `make install` copies the executable to `/usr/local/bin/`.